 Welcome to Monterey, home of the magnificent Monterey Bay Aquarium, Cannery Row, and a John Steinbeck novel or two.
 As any astute traveler knows, the best way to really experience what a place has to offer is to go exploring by foot.
-From your base at HI Monterey hostel, you can cover many of Monterey’s historic, scenic and downright delicious must-dos in half a day.
+From your base at HI Monterey hostel, you can cover many of Monterey’s historic, scenic and downright delicious must-dos.

 Kalisa Moore, who was known as the Queen of Cannery Row, was beloved as the owner of La Ida Café, which has a mention in John Steinbeck’s Cannery Row.
 Fittingly, the Queen of Cannery Row’s bust faces an almost-real looking mural of a group of workers alongside a short extract from Cannery Row.

 Located on the site of a former sardine cannery, the Monterey Bay Aquarium is a highlight for anyone fascinated by life under the sea with its extensive collection of plants and animals.
 Hours: Mon – Thurs: 10:00 a.m. – 5:00 p.m.
 Fri-Sun: 9:30 a.m. – 6:00 p.m.
 Good to know: Visit montereybayaquarium.org to plan your visit around special feeding times.

 The back of pioneer marine biologist and John Steinbeck muse Ed “Doc” Ricketts’ laboratory is visible from an alley marked “Coastal Access” between the aquarium and the InterContinental hotel.
 Hours: 24-hour access